A Collection of Resources Related to Writing A Book

 Many people feel they have a book in them that they want to share with the world.
 However, most people do not attempt it because they don’t know how to start.
 They believe they need to have the whole book figured out before they start writing; this is not true.
 Writing is a process that begins with one line, then a paragraph, then a page, and so on.

 In this post, you’ll find some important tips and resources that can help you write your book.
-I’ve listed the resources at the end of this post.
-Here are a few tips I’d like to share that have helped me in my writing:
+I’ve listed the resources further down the page, but first I have a few tips I’d like to share with you, that have helped me in my writing:

 Define the Type of Book